An Appalachian Trail Tale

 A Traveling Travesty

-There are moments in life, moments like hubs around which our very existence spins, when time stalls, when memories are built, and when peace befalls our bloodstream.
-This wasn’t one of them.
+There are moments in life, moments like hubs around which our very existence spins.
+Time stalls, lasting memories are unknowingly built, and an immeasurable peacefulness befalls our bloodstream.

-That Walden wisenheimer went to the woods (a whopping mile or so from mommy’s house), because he wished to live deliberately.
+That Walden wisenheimer went to the woods (a whopping mile from mommy’s house), because he wished to live deliberately.
 I went to the woods because I keep deliberating.
+What am I doing with my life?
+What else should I be doing?
+What else do I love this much?
+Do I really love this?

 Ruminate.
 Hesitate.
 Debate.
 Mediate.